ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Altibase 3rd Party Connector Guide.md

 If users want to completely reset previous DBeaver settings and reinstall it, users need to completely remove the DBeaver application and user data before reinstalling.

-Check the default DBeaver workspace folder location based on the users' operating system below and remove all DBeaver data:
+Check the default DBeaver workspace folder location based on the operating system and remove all DBeaver data:

 | OS      | Default location of DBeaver workspace                        |
 | ------- | ------------------------------------------------------------ |